Many small businesses spend a good chunk of money, labor and time developing new products, technologies and services.

 If your R&D expenses qualify, a percentage of that money is subtracted directly from your tax bill, resulting in a lower payment.

 There is, however, a catch in that not all of your R&D expenses can be credited against taxes, at least not in the same year.
+That used to be a big limitation—until recent changes in the law started shifting that landscape in favor of small businesses.

 What is the R&D Tax Credit?